jetstream-cloud/js2docs/docs/migration/how_to_migrate.md

 ### How to preserve Jetstream1 VMs and data <a name="SaveData"></a>

-:arrow_right: Identify if your VM or volume used the Atmosphere or API/CLI interface
+- Identify if your VM or volume used the Atmosphere or API/CLI interface

 !!!
 Atmosphere steps "Atmosphere"